 Once you complete the Wizard, the deployment of the new operating system begins.

-Once the deployment completed successfully, you will see the Windows Out of Box Experience (OOBE).
+Once the deployment is completed successfully, you will see the Windows Out of Box Experience (OOBE).
 OOBE consists of a series of screens, the flow requests input from the user.

 The first screen will prompt you to set region, This sets your time and date automatically.
 Select the region where your PCs are located.
 Then select Yes to continue.